The Genetics of Health - A School of Public Health researcher studies the human genome to find the origins of common diseases.

 AD: More like many needles in several haystacks, but once you find them you don’t understand how they can work together to sew a shirt.
 In a survey of the asthma genetics literature we identified about 250 genes that have been reported to be associated with asthma, but the real challenge is to determine which of these associations are real and then the role each plays in asthma.

 The science of genetics is evolving rapidly.
 What is one of the most interesting applications of genetics you see on the horizon from a public health perspective?

 AD: It was described over a decade ago that during pregnancy there is DNA from the fetus circulating in the mother’s blood supply.
 Recently, several groups have developed sequencing techniques that can determine the sequence of the fetus using DNA isolated from the mother’s blood stream.
 There are now prenatal tests that use this DNA to determine if the fetus is carrying duplications of whole chromosomes that will tell the parents if the child will have a condition such as Down syndrome.
 This has routinely been done using a more invasive and risky procedure called amniocentesis, but I think this new prenatal test has the potential to reduce the number of amniocentesis tests performed and consequently reduce the number of adverse outcomes that directly result from the test itself.

-This Article was submitted by Denise L Meyer, on Friday, January 04, 2013.
+This article was submitted by Denise L Meyer on January 4, 2013.